ladjs/express-cdn/Readme.md

 ## Changelog

+* 0.2.2 - Fixed uglifyjs license comment regex (by @kudos), fixed wrong mimetypes for minify case in compile method (by @kaskovsky)

+* 0.2.1 - Fixed cursor css property also can be url (by @sars)

 * 0.2.0 - Support for CSS @media query attribute with parenthesis (by @jfred)

 * 0.1.9 - Added cleanCSS support to minify CSS (by @DServy)